Stack landing · C++

 C++ engineering squads — reliability‑first systems

 We build and operate dedicated C++ teams for telecom, finance, and product companies that cannot afford fragile abstractions.
-Delivery runs with founder‑led technical governance and India payroll + compliance handled end‑to‑end.
+Delivery runs with founder‑led technical governance and payroll + compliance handled end‑to‑end.

 Where C++ fits